Co-op Housing

 Resource Hub

-Community Wealth Building disrupts traditional economic development by placing power and resources into the hands of the community.
+Community wealth building disrupts traditional economic development by placing power and resources into the hands of the community.

 Co-op Glossary of Terms

-Chicago Housing Co-ops Directory
+Chicago Housing Co-ops Map

 TRP Lending Co-Op Share Loans